ansible-collections/community.general/docs/docsite/rst/filter_guide.rst

         }
     }

-This plugin is very useful for selecting resources based on current allocation:
+This plugin is useful for selecting resources based on current allocation:

 .. code-block:: yaml+jinja

-    - name: Get ID of SCSI controller(s) with less than 4 disks attached and choose the one with least disks
+    - name: Get ID of SCSI controller(s) with less than 4 disks attached and choose the one with the least disks
       debug:
         msg: >-
           {{